aqipro/aqilink-docs/docs/installation/app-start.md

 ![Base folder for new custom Docker image](../_media/installation/folder_structure_custom_docker_image.png)

 ## Production Mode
-The usage of any orchestration tool such as Docker Swarm or Kubernetes requires to have all related files inside the image.
-To fulfill this requirement, a new custom based Docker image has to be created containing the previously maintained `/config/` folder as well as the SAP NetWeaver SDK.
+The use of orchestration tools like Docker Swarm or Kubernetes necessitates having all related files within the image.
+To meet this requirement, a custom Docker image must be created that includes the previously maintained `/config/` folder and the SAP NetWeaver SDK.

 > Make sure that all settings in the `/configs/` folder are correct.